bird70/ask-the-data/_posts/2025-08-09-Fine-tuning-OpenAI-GPT-OSS20B-Cybersecurity-PEFT-LoRA.md

 The combination of the robust base model, efficient fine-tuning techniques, and high-quality cybersecurity datasets creates a powerful tool for organizations looking to enhance their security capabilities with AI.

 The code provided in this post serves as a starting point for your own fine-tuning experiments.
-[See my repo at https://github.com/bird70/finetune-gpt-oss-cybersecurity] Feel free to adapt and extend it based on your specific needs and datasets.
+[See my [code repo at](https://github.com/bird70/finetune-gpt-oss-cybersecurity)] Feel free to adapt and extend it based on your specific needs and datasets.

 ## References